-It is noted that the Planning and Economic Development Board attended this meeting for a presentation and discussion of the draft Existing Conditions Report for Phase 1 of the Master Plan Project.
+It is noted that the Planning and Economic Development Board attended the meeting of the Master Plan Committee for a presentation and discussion of the draft Existing Conditions Report for Phase 1 of the Master Plan Project.

 At 6:31 PM Mr. Rodenhiser called the meeting of the Planning and Economic Development Board to order.
 All members were present.